 “If I were him, I wouldn’t be this shameless and still hold on to power,” Sereepisut taunted Prayuth.

 His remark, which drew protests from pro-government MPs, prompted Prayuth to take to the floor and fire back at Sereepisut – his former senior classmate (roonpee) at the military academy.

 “We have known each other for a long time.
 You were my roonpee.
 We got married on the same day,” the general said, without asking permission from the House Speaker as per usual practice.
 “But from today, I will not count you as my roonpee anymore, because you don’t treat me with honor at all.”

 Prayuth also expressed offense at a TV interview earlier this year in which Sereepisut said he would have personally pulled out his gun and shot Prayuth if he had been present when the general launched the coup of May 2014.

 “You once said you would have shot me in the head.
 If you did, you would be in jail already,” he continued, with anger in his voice.
 “You have said all these rude terms.
 I won the Rama Medal like you did, but I never boasted about my power.
 You should rethink what you’re doing.”

 Prayuth then slammed his documents on the desk before striding off, trailed by other government leaders like Deputy PM Prawit Wongsuwan.
-Opposition MPs immediately jeered Prayuth as he walked out, causing House Speaker Pornpetch Wichitcholchai to hammer his gavel to call for order and convene a 15-minute break.
+Opposition MPs immediately gave an ironic cheer and applauded as Prayuth walked out, causing House Speaker Pornpetch Wichitcholchai to hammer his gavel to call for order and convene a 15-minute break.